MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/mcafee-to-microsoft-defender-prepare.md

 |*You are here!*| | |

-**Welcome to the Prepare phase of [migrating from McAfee to Microsoft Defender ATP](mcafee-to-microsoft-defender-migration.md#the-migration-process)**.
+**Welcome to the Prepare phase of [migrating from McAfee Endpoint Security (McAfee) to Microsoft Defender Advanced Threat Protection (Microsoft Defender ATP)](mcafee-to-microsoft-defender-migration.md#the-migration-process)**.

 This migration phase includes the following steps:
 1. [Make sure your McAfee solution is up to date](#make-sure-your-mcafee-solution-is-up-to-date)